-Question 46: If a Person has an Interest in more than One Joint Account, what is the Extent of his or her Insurance Coverage?

-Answer: As long as the combination of the joint accounts is not the same, the account will be insured separately up to the maximum insured limit.
+Question 43: If a Person has an Interest in more than One Joint Account, what is the account will be insured separately up to the maximum insured limit.
 Where the joint accounts are owned by the same combination of individuals then the accounts will be added and the total insured up to the maximum insured sum.